Seahawks notes: Germain Ifedi steps up vs. Myles Garrett; Russell Wilson’s helmet headset issues

 On a Russell Wilson 6-yard touchdown pass to Jaron Brown that put the Seahawks ahead in the third quarter, Ifedi held off Garrett long enough for Wilson to move around and let Brown come open.

 Ifedi, though, said he couldn’t really recall the play later, joking: “I never remember the touchdowns.
-I’m just happy was able to give him the time.’’
+I’m just happy I was able to give him the time.’’

-Ifedi’s steadiness — to use Carroll’s term — helped the offensive line overcome the losses of Brown and Fluker, with Carroll saying he felt it was basically a nonissue.
+Ifedi’s steadiness — to use Carroll’s term — helped the offensive line overcome the losses of Brown and Fluker.

 “It didn’t really faze us,’’ he said of playing without Brown and Fluker.
 “We didn’t do anything different at all. … We just went through the game plan and did exactly what we wanted to do.
 No restrictions at all.’’